peat-code/card-shuffle-and-deal-cpp/README.md

 The shuffle function iterates through the entire deck and for each card randomly selects card to swap with.

 ### Random number generator
-The random number generated using mt19937.
+The random number is generated using mt19937.